 In the year 2018, my daughter Branded Bawi had the opportunity to visit Yerevan Armenia.
 It was an official trip to Yerevan Armenia.
 Their main base was Yerevan, and they did some amazing sightseeing and had really delightful experiences.
 Check out her detailed blog post.

 Best places to see in and around Yerevan Armenia

 The best part about visiting this city is that most of Armenia’s famous sightseeing places are just a trip away.
 It’s the perfect place to stay and then maneuver around to explore.

 Republic Square is situated in the center of the city.
 It is surrounded by 7 major buildings and intersected by various streets.
 Republic Square is a popular tourist destination.
 The square plan was designed by Yerevan chief architect Alexander Tamanyan in the early ’20s.
 The square covers 14,000 square meters and frequently hosts concerts You can spend an entire morning or afternoon here, and visit the History Museum and the National Gallery.

 2. Lake Sevan

 Just outside of Yerevan, you will find Geghard, another old and spectacular monastery, now protected by UNESCO.
-Geghard is literally carved into the rocks and is a perfect demonstration of the stunning medieval Armenian architecture.
-The main chapel in the monastery was built in the 1200s’ but the complex was founded in the 4thcentury.
+Geghard is literally carved into the rocks.
+It is a perfect demonstration of the stunning medieval Armenian architecture.
+The main chapel in the monastery was built in the 1200s.
+But the complex was founded in the 4thcentury.
 If you want to explore the surroundings of Yerevan, this place would be a perfect opportunity for a one-day trip.

 4. The Garni Temple